 Administrative Service Managers

 In general, administrative services managers oversee the support services for a company or an organization.
-Responsibilities typically include maintaining the facility, recordkeeping and routing mail.
+Responsibilities typically include maintaining the facility, record keeping and routing mail.
 While it is possible to enter the field with a high school diploma, some employers may prefer candidates with a bachelor's degree in a relevant field of study, such as business administration or facility management.
 Professional certifications are available from the International Facility Management Association.
-As reported by the BLS, job opportunities for administrative services managers nationwide are expected to increase by 12% between 2012 and 2022, a fast-as-average rate of growth when compared to all other occupations.
-The BLS also reports that, in May 2012, administrative service managers earned mean yearly wages of $88,660.
+As reported by the BLS, job opportunities for administrative services managers nationwide are expected to increase by 8% between 2014 and 2024, a fast-as-average rate of growth when compared to all other occupations.
+The BLS also reports that, in May 2015, administrative service managers earned median yearly wages of $86,110.

 Lodging managers are responsible for the efficient and profitable operations of hotels, motels and other related establishments, which typically includes making sure that overnight guests have an enjoyable stay.
 Minimum requirements include a high school diploma and lodging experience; a bachelor's degree in hotel management or hospitality may be required by full-service or larger establishments.
-According to the BLS, a little over half of the states in the country, as well as Washington D.C., provide relevant training at the high school level.
-As of May 2012, lodging managers earned mean annual wages of $54,800, with little or no change in job growth anticipated between 2012 and 2022 nationwide.
+According to the BLS, certain states in the country, as well as Washington D.C., provide relevant training at the high school level.
+As of May 2015, lodging managers earned median annual wages of $49,720, with an 8% increase in jobs anticipated between 2014 and 2024 nationwide.